Myriad-Dreamin/tinymist/CONTRIBUTING.md

 This is required if you have changed any code in `crates/tinymist` or `crates/tinymist-query`.

-To run e2e tests for tinymist on Linux:
+To run e2e tests for tinymist on Unix systems:

 ```bash
 ./scripts/e2e.sh